www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_jobs.md

 ]
 ```

-List all of your organization's jobs.
+List all of an organization's jobs.

 ### HTTP Request